CFA Designation is More Than Just the 3 Letters

 enhances your job and salary opportunities,

-makes you a member of CFA society (if you want).
+makes you a member of CFA society (if you want to join your peers).

 How to properly refer to CFA designation